Cardinal-Cryptography/aleph-node/benchmark/README.md

 docker load -i prometheus.tar
 ```

-Then you need to update the `docker-compose.yml` file accordingly,
+Then, in order to run provided image locally, you need to update the `docker-compose.yml` file accordingly,
 so it uses your saved `prometheus` instance.
 Example configuration:
 ```
 version: '3.2'